An exciting experience, for NAS members only, will hopefully be repeated in September 2023

-After a successful two week's of fieldwork in 2022.
-We are hoping to get permission to return.
-The Ministry of Defence (MOD) has multiple historic shipwrecks in UK waters and little is known about the condition of many of these wreck sites.
-Consequently, the Nautical Archaeology Society (NAS) carried out a programme of non-intrusive condition assessments using the HMS Natal in the Cromarty Firth, Scotland as a pilot project.
+The Ministry of Defence (MOD) is responsible for over 5,500 historic shipwrecks in UK and international waters and little is known about the condition of many of these wreck sites.
+Consequently, the Nautical Archaeology Society (NAS) has carried out a programme of non-intrusive condition assessments using the HMS Natal in the Cromarty Firth, Scotland as a pilot project.

 The condition assessments for all future wrecks will follow the same format, using a pro-forma to ensure that there will be consistency in assessment and ongoing monitoring to determine the condition of the wrecks over time.
 The assessment will highlight such aspects as the collapse or otherwise of the structure, obvious examples of environmental pollution, anchor and fishing net damage and any salvage or collection of artefacts that has previously occurred.